 A track record in delivery of professional development programs.
 This could include as a Training Fellows or Case Study Assessor in the Society’s Accreditation program, the delivery of training and mentoring programs at a Chapter level, or the development of professional training in some other capacity outside the Society;

-A willingness to commit at least two days per month to the activities of the Committee.
+A willingness to commit on average two days per month to the activities of the Committee;

+Where possible, have a First Nations representative member;

+Where possible, have representation from member regions outside of Australia;

+Where possible, encourage gender diversity.

 Nominees will be assessed against these skills and experience criteria by the Governance, Finance and Audit Committee of the Society, and if the number of nominees considered suitable exceeds the number of vacancies available then a ballot must be held.
-Otherwise the suitable nominees will be deemed elected.
+Otherwise, the suitable nominees will be deemed elected.

 The Education and Professional Development Committee must comprise at least four members, but no more than nine members in addition to the Convenor, such that the committee has a maximum of ten members.